Travel Resources and Travel Tips.

 Important Hardware and Technology or Accessories

-Kindle Paperwhite has sort of changed my life.
+Kindle Paperwhite (Kindle’s older version) sort of changed my life.
 I love to read, and I have to if I want to write better.
 But while traveling long-term and living a digital nomad’s life, I cannot keep a lot of books.
 I have shifted my library to my parent’s place for I am always on the go and don’t have a permanent address.

 Thus I shifted to Kindle after avoiding reading books online for the longest time.

-Light, waterproof, and glare-free are only some of the features of this Kindle model.
+Kindle Paperwhite is now mostly out of stock as a new Kindle Oasis has been launched.
+Paperwhite display, waterproof, glare-free, and page-turn buttons are only some of the features of this Kindle model.
 Also, the battery lasts for weeks.

 Pop sockets are good to hold the phone to make videos or rest it while video calling.
 It’s much easier to carry a phone from its pop socket for you only need to use your 2-3 fingers to hold the pop socket versus using your entire palm to hold the phone.

-The phone I love – Google Pixel 4 XL.
-My partner has it, and I love the picture quality.
+The phone I love – Google Pixel 4 A. My partner has it, and I love the picture quality.
 Buy a Google Pixel if you love photography.

-Thank the universe for Powerbanks.
-You need one power bak that can charge your phone at least 2-3 times.
+Thank the universe for Power banks.
+You need one power bank that can charge your phone at least 2-3 times.
 If I didn’t have a power bank, I don’t know how I would have survived those weeks in the Kalga village in Himachal when power cuts were more frequent than the twists in the Game of Thrones’ plot.

 I have recently started using Travel cases to pack all my chargers, adapters, and other accessories in one place.
 I have only one thing to say for those who don’t like to use pouches or cases to pack items – please consider this travel case.
 If kept apart, all the travel accessories, earphones, mobile chargers, adapters, and Kindle, etc are strewn around in the bag.
 The cable would twist and break, the Kindle would get dirty, the adapters would be lost in a pile of stuff.